949.394.1714 a.sansone@me.com

 *Learn more about the research in this rapid-fire research post on the Practice Blog.

 Maybe you haven’t found the right meditation practice.
 Maybe you haven’t found the right teacher.
 (Hi!
-Nice to meet you…)
+Nice to meet you, let’s talk…)

 OKAY FINE.
 HOW DOES IT WORK?

-Well, in the first 10 seconds you settle in with a few deep breaths… and then immediately, our mind is like, ‘What do I want for lunch today?
+Well, in the first 10 seconds we settle in with a few deep breaths… and then immediately, our mind is like, ‘What do I want for lunch today?
 Why can’t I stop swallowing?
 Why did I say that weird thing to my coworker in the Kitchen last week?
 I wonder if she told someone else what I said…?
-Yes, the goal is to clear your mind – and yes, it feels like trying to empty a swimming pool with one of those tiny espresso cups that you can’t even fit your finger in the handle.

 Just take another deep breath and dip that cup right back into the pool.